rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex8.md

 # Exercise 8: NDVI
 Developing NDVI exercise...

-* **Identify the fields of interest assigned to your group** You have to analyse NDVI for a subset of areas of interest in the municipality of Olpe.
+You want to assess if the strong changes of SMI between April-/May-2017, and May-/June-2017 can also be observed by analysing the NDVI of a subset of areas of interest in the the municipality of Olpe.

+Three different towns in were preselected for this analysis.
+You will be assigned two different areas of interest for each town.
+One for each field type:
+*"Ackerland"* (in english arable land / fields) and *"Grünland"* (in english grassland)

+### Identify the fields of interest assigned to your group

-The folder */data/original/agricultural_areas_of_interest* provides a geopackage file with all numbered ROIs as well as the file *ROI_assignment.csv* containing the ist of select polygon numbers for each student working group.
+The folder */data/original/agricultural_areas_of_interest* provides a geopackage file with all numbered ROIs as well as the file *ROI_assignment.csv* containing the list of select polygon numbers for each student working group.

 Open the geopackage with all predefined ROIs in QGIS.

 Select only the polygons assigned to your team.
 Use the above mentioned CSV file with the polygon IDs for your group.

+### Download Sentinel-2 multispectral imagery
+You have to analyze the period April-June of 2017 of the municipality of Olpe.
+Put emphasis on your subset of ROIs.
+The land-use areas (polygons) of concern may encompass more than one NDVI pixel.
+Think about how to deal with it.

+In order to save you some time we have identified three appropiate sensing dates with low cloud coverage:
+**(a) 2017-05-10, (b) 2017-06-19, (c) 2017-07-19.**
+Download and store the images in an appropiate folder.
+Make sure that the Sentinel product you use is processed up to level-2A Bottom of Atmosphere (BOA) reflectance.

+### Analyse the data and compare
+After this preparation